 Many of the birds are accustomed to humans and some (like peacocks) will come and eat from your hand.
 However you should only feed them the proper food which is on sale, not your ice-creams!

 Other popular attractions in the park include the lovebirds, the brahminy kites (a Malaysian species), the flamingo pond, the World of Parrots, the hornbills (especially the rhinoceros hornbill), the oriental birds aviary and the pelicans.

-The Bird Park is popular with photographers who are keen to try out their bird watching lenses but the birds are so close you can take good photos with just a regular camera.
+The Bird Park is popular with photographers who are keen to try out their bird watching lenses but the birds are so close you can take good photos with just a regular camera or your phone.

 Be sure to watch one of the Bird Shows which are staged in the Amphitheatre (Zone 4) at 12.30 and 3.30pm daily with an extra show at 10.30am on Public Holidays.

 Eagle Feeding at 2.30pm daily at Brahminy Land (Zone 1) is also a must-see.